Lithium Battery Failures

 - Lithium Plating

-With excessive currents the Lithium ions can not be accommodated quickly enough between the intercalation layers of the anode and Lithium ions accumulate on the surface of the anode where they are deposited as metallic Lithium.
+With excessive currents the Lithium ions can not be accommodated quickly enough between the intercalation layers of the carbon anode and Lithium ions accumulate on the surface of the anode where they are deposited as metallic Lithium.
 This is known as Lithium plating.
-The the consequence is a reduction in the free Lithium ions and hence an irreversible capacity loss and since the plating is not necessarily homogeneous, but dendritic in form, it can ultimately result in a short circuit between the electrodes.
-Lithium plating can also be caused by low temperature operation.
-See below.
+The consequence of this is a reduction in the free Lithium ions and hence an irreversible capacity loss and since the plating is not necessarily homogeneous, but dendritic in form, it can ultimately result in a short circuit between the electrodes.

 Excessive current also causes increased Joule heating of the cell, accompanied by an increase in temperature.
 See next section below.